On the convergence of stochastic variance reduced gradient for linear inverse problems: Introduction

 The rest of the work is organized as follows.
-In Section \ref{sec:main}, we present and discuss the main result, i.e., the convergence rate for (r)SVRG in Theorem \ref{thm:main}.
-We present the proof in Section \ref{sec:conv}.
-Then in Section \ref{sec:num}, we present several numerical experiments to complement the analysis, which indicate the advantages of rSVRG over standard SVRG and Landweber method.
+In Section \ref{sec:main}, we present and discuss the main results, i.e., the convergence rate for (r)SVRG in Theorem \ref{thm:main} and the regularizing properties in Corollary \ref{cor:regularizing}.
+We present the detailed proofs in Section \ref{sec:conv}.
+Then in Section \ref{sec:num}, we present several numerical experiments to complement the analysis.
 Finally, we conclude this work with further discussions in Section \ref{sec:conc}.
 In Appendix \ref{app:estimate}, we collect lengthy and technical proofs of several technical results.
 Throughout, we suppress the subscripts in the norms and inner products, as the spaces are clear from the context.